severalnines/docs/user-guide/mongodb/overview.rst

 ..
 Note:: You can retrieve the RPC API Token value directly from respective ``/etc/cmon.d/cmon_{clusterID}.cnf``.

+* **Disable/Enable Cluster Recovery**
+	- Disable or enable cluster recovery.
+	- This feature works similarly with the automatic recovery (cluster) toggle button in the summary bar.
+However, it applies the modification permanently into CMON configuration file for persistency.

+* **Disable/Enable Node Recovery**
+	- Disable or enable node recovery.
+This feature works similarly with with the automatic recovery toggle buttons in the summary bar.
+	- This feature works similarly with the automatic recovery (node) toggle button in the summary bar.
+However, it applies the modification permanently into CMON configuration file for persistency.

+* **Schedule Maintenance Mode**
+	- Schedules a cluster-wide maintenance mode, where ClusterControl will skip raising up alarms and notifications while the mode is active.
+	- All nodes in the cluster (regardless of the role) will be marked under maintenance.
+A global banner will appear if there is an upcoming maintenance for the corresponding cluster.

 * **Delete Cluster**
 	- Unregister a database cluster from the ClusterControl UI.
 This action will remove the selected CMONAPI URL and token for corresponding cluster and will NOT uninstall the actual database cluster.
 	- You can still re-register your cluster to ClusterControl at a later stage.